What is massage?

 At your first massage therapy session, the practitioner will ask you about any symptoms you may have (like low back pain) and will also ask questions about your medical history.
 The practitioner may also initiate a discussion about what you expect to achieve from the massage session.

 The therapist leaves the room while you undress and lie down on the massage table.
 A sheet is draped over your body during the session and moved only to expose the part of the body being worked on at any given time.
 Massage oil or lotion is often used to reduce friction between the practitioner's hands and your skin.
-The room is kept warm and free of distractions.
 The therapist will ask whether they are applying too much or too little pressure.
-Soft music may be playing in the background.
+Soft music may play in the background, and the room is usually kept warm and free of other distractions.

 What is massage good for?

-In general, massage is believed to support healing, boost energy, reduce recovery time after an injury, ease pain, and enhance relaxation, mood, and well being.
+In general, researchers believe massage supports healing, boosts energy, reduces recovery time after an injury, eases pain, and enhances relaxation, mood, and well being.
 It is useful for many musculoskeletal problems, such as low back pain, osteoarthritis, fibromyalgia, and sprains and strains.
-Massage may also relieve depression in people with chronic fatigue syndrome, ease chronic constipation (when the technique is performed in the abdominal area), decrease swelling, alleviate sleep disorders, and improve self image.
+Massage may also relieve depression in people with chronic fatigue syndrome, reduce pain and improve quality of life, ease chronic constipation (when the technique is performed in the abdominal area), decrease swelling, alleviate sleep disorders, and improve self image.
 In the workplace, massage has been shown to melt away stress and enhance mental alertness.
 One study found that deep tissue massage reduced blood pressure levels (an average reduction of 10.4 mm Hg in systolic pressure and a diastolic pressure reduction of 5.3 mm Hg).
 Other studies show that massage may have immediate beneficial effects on pain and mood among patients with advanced cancer.

-Clinical studies show that massage relieves chronic back pain more effectively than other treatments (including acupuncture and conventional medical care for this condition with education via books and videos) and, in many cases, costs less than other treatments.
+Clinical studies show that massage relieves chronic back pain more effectively than other treatments, including acupuncture, and in many cases, costs less than other treatments.
 Mothers and newborns also appear to benefit from massage.
 Mothers trained to massage their infants often feel less depressed and have a better emotional bond with their babies.
 Newborns who receive massage from their mothers also tend to cry less, and are more active, alert, and sociable.
 Premature babies who receive massage therapy have been shown to gain weight faster than preemies who do not receive this type of therapy.
-Infants who receive massage regularly may also sleep better, be less gassy or colicky, and have better body awareness as well as more regular digestion.
+Infants who receive massage regularly may also sleep better, be less gassy or colicky, and have better body awareness, as well as more regular digestion.

-Clinical studies also show that massage may be an effective treatment for young children and adolescents with a wide range of health problems, including:
+Clinical studies also show that massage may be an effective for a wide range of health problems, including:

 Are there any risks associated with massage?